vaginessa/dns-wiki/DNS.md

 The main problem is the protocol insecurity by [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) and [X.509](https://en.wikipedia.org/wiki/X.509).
 See also [Certificate Transparency](https://blog.okturtles.com/2015/03/certificate-transparency-on-blockchains/).

-The core problems are:
+The problems are:
 * [MITM](http://en.wikipedia.org/wiki/Man-in-the-middle_attack) (Man-In-The-Middle)
 * DNS-based censorship circumvention
 * [Domain theft's](https://www.techdirt.com/articles/20141006/02561228743/5000-domains-seized-based-sealed-court-filing-confused-domain-owners-have-no-idea-why.shtml) ("seizures")
 * Certificate revocation
-* DOS (Denial-Of-Service) attacks, not even DNSSEC protect against such attacks
+* DOS (Denial-Of-Service) attacks
 * DRDoS (UDP prot. based attacks)
 * Logging on exit notes
 * DNS cache poisoning
 * Other exploits that are used for e.g. phishing
 * DNS hijacking
+* Pre-defined DNS resolvers (hardcoded)
 * ...

-Blocking the DNS (port 53) isn't possible (without problems) since this is necessary on Android/Windows/Linux/Mac OS or any other OS, but we simply can use secure and proofed alternatives. - Which is more or less complicated and depending on your knowledge about how to change that.
+Blocking the DNS (Port 53) isn't possible (without problems) since this is necessary on Android/Windows/Linux/Mac OS or any other OS, but we simply can use secure and proofed alternatives. - Which is more or less complicated and depending on your knowledge about how to change that.
 But don't worry we are here to explain all stuff in easy steps!

 There are alternatives like:
 * Choosing a logging free DNS resolver e.g [OpenNIC](https://www.opennicproject.org/)